jamesread/CookieCredentialCannon/README.md

 # CookieCredentialCannon

-Assign credentials to people (optionally by firing them via a canon), everyone gets a UUID assigned via a cookie.
+Give people a cookie (with a unique ID), which is then mapped to credentials (optionally by firing them via a canon).

-Useful for workshops.
+Useful for giving out temporary credentials to students during a workshop.

 ## config.yaml